-The access road alternatives are located outside NMS property and would require acquisition of a rightof-way extending approximately 300 ft (91 m) from the road centerline.
+The access road alternatives are located outside NMS property and would require acquisition of a right-of-way extending approximately 300 ft (91 m) from the road centerline.
 The access road alternatives are as follows:

-• NMS Access Road Alternative A: This existing hiking trial is 0.4 mi (0.6 km) long, would cover 0.8 ac (0.3 ha) at a 16-ft (5-m) width, and includes no stream crossings.
-Under Alternative A, the trail would be improved.
-Vegetation would be cleared for the road shoulder for a total estimated width of disturbance of 50 ft (15 m).
+- NMS Access Road Alternative A: This existing hiking trial is 0.4 mi (0.6 km) long, would cover 0.8 ac (0.3 ha) at a 16-ft (5-m) width, and includes no stream crossings.
+Under Alternative A, the trail would be improved. - NMS Access Road Alternative B: Under this alternative, the road would not be improved and would be used by foot traffic.

+Alternative A would include clearing of vegetation for the road shoulder for a total estimated width of disturbance of 50 ft (15 m).
 Locked, unmanned gates would be placed at the beginning of the access road and at the entrance to the NMS.